 Permutations Formula

-Learn when order matters in counting problems.
+Learn when order matters versus combinations with worked examples.

 The Formula